Moeed-Furqan/Moeed-Furqan/README.md

 - 🔭 I’m currently working on **Discord clone**

-- 🌱 I’m currently learning **frontend using typescript and backend piplines**
+- 🌱 I’m currently learning **frontend using typescript and CD/CI Automation**

 - 👯 I’m looking to collaborate on **Product base startup**